Vehicle Telematics: Explained

 - Convenience and Entertainment:

-Car manufacturers responded to consumers’ requests for telematics devices and they are relatively commonplace today.
+Car manufacturers responded to consumers’ requests for telematics devices and they are offering more entertainment services regularly.
 These telematics devices are used to locate the vehicle, unlock or lock cars and start the engine remotely.
 The devices rely on cellular signals and send data to their onboard computers.
 They are also used in Infotainment systems.

 - Security and Safety:

 Vehicle telematics have many roles in the realm of car safety.
 With vehicle communication, you can prevent accidents.
-Anti-lock brakes receive signals from wheel sensors just as airbag detectors know when a car is suddenly decelerating.
+Anti-lock brakes receive signals from wheel sensors just as airbag detectors sense when a car is suddenly decelerating.
 Additionally, vehicle diagnostic reports alert a driver when there are serious repairs needed to a vehicle which can help save lives, as can ACN (Automatic Crash Notification), OnStar devices and emergency assistance.
 Connected vehicles will become more popular in future years as more automation features are added and cars on the road begin to communicate with each other.

 - Usage-Based Insurance:

 Telematics also play a large role in usage-based insurance, which is gaining traction and becoming much more common with various car insurance companies.
 Usage-based insurance currently has 12 million customers, but it is expected to grow to 142 million customers by 2023.
 The telematics sensors can track drivers’ habits and behaviors and record that information back to auto insurers to determine rates.
 Ideally, safe drivers will see a decrease in their premium.
 Currently, there are various usage-based programs with some programs monitoring how you drive and others that simply track your driving mileage.
 The differences between pay-how-you-drive, pay-as-you-drive and pay-per-mile can be found here.
 In future years, there will likely be enhanced offerings that allow drivers to take on more control of their driving information.
 Drivers may utilize risk marketplaces and decide when to share information with insurers.
 Carriers may also form new partnerships and discover new sources of data.

-Here’s one use you’ve likely seen before.
+Here’s one telematics use you’ve likely used before.
 Telematics are used for GPS and other navigation systems.
 Real-time data allows drivers to cut fuel costs, engine idle time, driving hours and even prevent accidents by warning you with traffic alerts.

 - Vehicle Communication

 Vehicle-to-vehicle wireless communication is already in the works for future cars.
-Essentially, vehicles would be able to communicate to each other via radar, lidar, and cameras.
+Also known as V2V technology, vehicles would be able to communicate to each other via radar, lidar, and cameras.
 The cars would sense when other vehicles are near and alert the driver of lane drifting or other possible collisions.
 Eventually, the cars may even drive on their own.

 - Fleet and Commercial Use: